NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 When a platform starts falling out of use, its support tier (and permitted impact) is reduced once it becomes clear that the current tier requirements will stop being met in the near future.
-Platform-specifing patches no longer permissible in the context of the new support tier can be removed at will by the package maintainers.
+Platform-specific patches no longer permissible in the context of the new support tier can be removed at will by the package maintainers.